rpark29/weather-watch/README.md

 # WeatherWatch

-WeatherWatch is a comprehensive weather tracking application designed to provide users with up-to-date weather informaition for any location worldwide.
+WeatherWatch is a comprehensive weather tracking application designed to provide users with up-to-date weather information for any location worldwide.
 Whether (weather haha) you're planning a trip, checking the weather for your daily commute, or simply curious about the forecast, WeatherWatch has you covered.
 WeatherWatch is a solo project intended to showcase personal skills and knowledge of programming.

 # Features